kushshah289/Resume/README.md

   \resumeSubHeadingListStart

     \resumeSubheading
-      {NYU Center of Urban Science + Progress}{New York, NY}
+      {Center of Urban Science + Progress, NYU}{New York, NY}
       {Teaching Assistant}{Feb 2018 - Present}
       \resumeItemListStart
         \item
-          {Assisted in coursework and assignments for Data Visualization course.
-Helped students with their queries about D3.js.}
+          {Assisted the faculty in design of coursework and lab assignments for Data Visualization course.
+Helped students with their queries about D3.js.
+Taught JavaScript ES6, React Framework and database concepts.}
-        \item
-          {Taught JavaScript ES6, React Framework and database concepts.}
       \resumeItemListEnd

     \resumeSubheading